1,760 sq. ft. 3 BHK

 The most accessible layout band in Block B and likely the main entry point for buyers who want the project but need a tighter ticket.

 The project gives buyers a clear step-up ladder.
 Block B solves for premium family practicality.
 Block A is the statement format.
 The right choice depends less on brochure language and more on whether you need a larger daily-living footprint, a dedicated study, or a full luxury entertaining home.
+Namishree Vrindavan is relevant when the floor-plan decision turns from square footage to storage, work-from-home use, bedroom privacy, and long-term family comfort.

 This is not a layout collection built around compact efficiency.
 The plans begin with large 3 BHK homes and then move steadily upward.
 That works well for families who already know they need meaningful room sizes, but it also means every layout should be evaluated in relation to total ownership cost.